 You should enhance your insurance coverage in amounts dependent on your circumstances:

-Your family situation – Whether you are a single parent raising young children or married with older children planning to go to college will matter as to what future costs are needed to be covered by a caregiver.
+Your family situation – Whether you are a single parent raising young children or married with older children planning to go to college will matter what future costs needed to be covered by a caregiver.

-Estimate coverage amount – Insurance needs are sometimes linked to a multiple of your earnings, say 7 times net income.
+Estimate coverage amount – Insurance needs are sometimes linked to a multiple of your earnings, say seven times net income.
 That is overly simplistic but a good starting place.
-You will need to replace your income, pay down debt usually taken out of assets, provide funds for college tuition and likely costs associated for end of life.
+You will need to replace your income, pay down debt usually taken out of assets, provide funds for college tuition and likely costs associated with the end of life.
 Estimate these costs for a better sense of how much coverage you need.

-I have been the breadwinner during most of my marriage, outpacing my husband in compensation as a result a different career path, determination and some luck.
+Women can achieve financial independence by being more proactive about money.
+They should take control over their finances: how they earn, save, invest and manage their finances.
+During most of my marriage, I have been the breadwinner, outpacing my husband in compensation due to a different career path, determination, and some luck.
 Yet, I have made some financial mistakes (investing in commercial real estate, for one).
 I try to improve and learn as much as I can.

 How are you financially empowering and protecting yourself in financial matters?
-Your thoughts are welcomed.
+We welcome your thoughts.
 We want to hear from you!

-Please subscriber to our free Personal Finance email course that delves more deeply into topics addressed here.
-Also, pick up your free worksheets and get our weekly newsletter!
+Please subscribe to our free Personal Finance email course that delves more deeply into topics addressed here.
+Also, pick up your free worksheets and get our free weekly newsletter!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.